Before booking a Fremantle food tour, I suggest having a walk around the city to get a feel for the unique vibe.

 - Fish & Chips at the Bathers Beach – A great place to finish your tour is with fish and chips at Fremantle’s historic Bathers Beach.
 Sitting on the grassed area with your picnic as the sun sets is a classic Freo experience.
 Get your takeaway from Kailis Fish Market, which has been around since 1928 or try the more modern Twin Fin just by the beach.

-Strange Company – If you’re not quite ready to head back to your room, stop for a cocktail at Strange Company on Nairn Street in the West End.
+Strange Company – If you’re not ready to return to your room, stop for a cocktail at Strange Company on Nairn Street in the West End.
 Strange Company has a huge drinks menu but is most well-known for their delicious cocktails.

 This list should give you a good head start on where to find great food in Fremantle.